 VPS or dedicated server: Control

-Dependent on the hosting provider you choose, the amount of control you get with a virtual private server vs a dedicated server can be fairly similar.
+Depending on the hosting provider you choose, the amount of control you get with a virtual private server vs a dedicated server can be fairly similar.
 One of the biggest factors is whether you choose one that’s managed or unmanaged.
 If you go for unmanaged, like our servers at Fasthosts, you get absolute control.
 Both a VPS and dedicated server will offer full root access, meaning you call all the shots when it comes to how it’s set up, what software is installed and how your backups are managed.

 It’s worth noting that some dedicated servers come with BIOS-level controls that you wouldn’t get with a VPS.
 This means you can manage low-level things like power consumption, boot-loaders and hardware-level security.
 With a VPS, these would all be defined by the host and aren’t things you’d be able to change.

-The advantage of VPS is that you do get a bit more control over your resources, with the ability to scale up your CPU, RAM and storage as and when you need to which leads us to our next point about scalability…
+The advantage of VPS is that you do get a bit more control over your resources, with the ability to scale up your CPU, RAM and storage as and when you need to, which leads us to our next point about scalability…

 Dedicated server vs VPS: Scalability